502nd Infantry Regiment (United States): Post-Vietnam War

 In order to move home in a more convenient fashion, the 101st largely drew down in South Vietnam, and it was a skeletal unit that came back.
 On 10 February 1972, the 1st Battalion, 502d Infantry returned to Fort Campbell with one officer, one warrant officer, and ten enlisted men, down from its wartime fill of nearly nine hundred officers and men.
 Most serviceable equipment had been left behind for the South Vietnamese military.

 The division was officially welcomed home on 6 April 1972, and began the task of rebuilding itself.
 Division commander Major General John Cushman, a former 2d Brigade commander, stated with the end of the Vietnam War and of the draft, that the 101st was to be reconfigured as a combat-ready, all-volunteer force by May 1973.

 If the 502d was going to rebuild, it would need to get out and train.
 In opportunistic fashion, much of that training came from other units' funding.
 In the summer of 1972, 1-502 departed to West Point, New York to support summer field training at the United States Military Academy.
 The next two summers found it New York bound again, supporting the Army Reserve's 187th Infantry Brigade (Separate).

 This is not to say all was well on Fort Campbell in those years.
 There were equipment shortages, racial tensions, drug use, and drunken brawls.
 But the units built and grew.
 In 1980 1-502 formed the centerpiece of "Task Force Strike" and deployed to Egypt for Operation Operation BRIGHT STAR.
 This was a joint training exercise with Egyptian forces, culminating in a desert live fire exercise supported by low-level B-52 Stratofortress strikes; these aircraft having flown a long-duration mission from the continental US.
 Task Force Strike was the first American ground force in the region since World War II.

 In February 1982, Task Force 1-502 deployed to Panama support of Operation "Kindle Liberty", intended to demonstrate U.S. ability and resolve to defend the Panama Canal in the light of spreading pro-Soviet/Cuban influence in Nicaragua and Central America.
-The task force deployed on C-5 Galaxy aircraft, 24 flights being enough to move 1-502 Infantry, a battery of 105mm howitzers, a platoon of engineers, and an aviation package of UH-60 Black Hawk transport helicopters and AH-1S Cobra gunships to Howard Air Force Base in Panama.
+The task force deployed on C-5 Galaxy aircraft, 24 flights being enough to move 1-502 Infantry, a battery of 105 mm howitzers, a platoon of engineers, and an aviation package of UH-60 Black Hawk transport helicopters and AH-1S Cobra gunships to Howard Air Force Base in Panama.
 This marked the first deployment of the UH-60 helicopter to Panama.

 Based on its previous Egypt and Panama deployment experiences, 1-502 deployed to Egypt again in September 1982.
 This time its mission was to enforce the Camp David Accords between Egypt and Israel by serving on the Sinai Peninsula as part of the Multinational Force and Observers.